kartik-venugopal/aural-player/README.md

 In addition to v4.0, the following features ***may be*** implemented in the future:

-- A file browser.
-- Allow for multiple playlists.
 - Replay gain.
 - Crossfading between tracks.
 - Gapless playback.